hzeller/flaschen-taschen/doc/protocols.md

 Or you can overlay, say a message over the currently running content.
 The nice thing is is that you don't need to know what the current background is - a fully networked compositing display essentially :)
+This allows display access for independent people on the network, right the way we use it at Noisebridge.

-Note: layers above the background (z=0) will auomatically turn transparent again if they stick around for a while without being updated.
+Note: layers above the background (z=0) will auomatically turn transparent again if they stick around for a while without being updated (that is the `--layer-timeout` flag to the server).

+### Send images right from the command-line

 Since the server accepts a standard PPM format, sending an image is as simple as this; you can make use of the convenient pnm-tools right from your